brendanhay/gogol/gogol-securitycenter/README.md

 ## Description

-A client library for the Google Cloud Security Command Center.
+A client library for the Google Security Command Center.

 ## Contribute